php-fig/fig-standards/proposed/event-dispatcher-meta.md

 As the Notification use case would technically allow for immutable events to be viable, however, the specification defines that those events SHOULD be immutable, or at least treated as such, and dispatcher implementers are welcome to take steps to enforce that.

+### 4.3 Listener registration

+Experimentation during development of the specification determined that there were a wide range of viable, legitimate means by which an event dispatcher could be informed of a listener.
+A listener could be registered explicitly; it could be the registered explicitly based on reflection of its signature; it could be registered with a numeric priority order; it could be registered using a before/after mechanism to control ordering more precisely; it could be registered from a service container; it could use a pre-compile step to generate code; it could be based on method names on objects in the event itself.

+These and other mechanisms all exist in the wild today in PHP, all are valid use cases worth supporting, and few if any can be conveniently represented as a special case of another.
+That is, standardizing one way, or even a small set of ways, to inform the system of a listener turned out to be impractical if not impossible without cutting off many use cases that should be supported.

+The Working Group therefore chose to encapsulate the registration of listeners behind the `ListenerProviderInterface`.
+A provider object may have an explicit registration mechanism available, or multiple such mechanisms, or none.
+It could also be generated code produced by some compile step.
+That is up to the implementer.
+However, that also splits the responsibility of managing the process of dispatching an event from the process of mapping an event to listeners.
+That way different event dispatcher implementations may be mixed-and-matched with different provider mechanisms as needed.

+While combining the dispatcher and provider into a single object is a valid and permissible degenerate case, it is NOT RECOMMENDED as it reduces the flexibility of system integrators.
+Instead, the dispatcher should compose the provider as a dependent object.

 ## 5. People

 The Event Manager Working Group consisted of: